mui/material-ui/docs/src/pages/careers/designer.md

   - [MUI Joy (working title)](https://github.com/mui/material-ui/discussions/29024): a second design system as an alternative to Material Design.
 - [MUI X](/x/): as mentioned, a growing set of advanced components.
   Today, the flagship is the [Data Grid](/components/data-grid/), a game-changing component for presenting large amounts of data, which integrates perfectly with MUI Core.
-- MUI Studio: a very recent endeavor aimed at exploring how our users can visually create apps 10x faster with the power of low-code and the flexibility of pro-code.
+- MUI Toolpad: a very recent endeavor aimed at exploring how our users can visually create apps 10x faster with the power of low-code and the flexibility of pro-code.

 We also know, especially due to [our annual developer survey](/blog/2021-developer-survey-results/), that design quality plays a huge part when developers are considering component library options.
 Therefore, we need to grow the design team to help us push these initiatives further.